top of page

 Pre-K 4 classes use the Heggerty Phonological and Phonemic Awareness Program.
 Pre-K Heggerty uses nursery rhymes to “introduce preschool students to language play, the lessons include eight phonological and phonemic awareness skills, taught in a systematic progression.
 The advanced skill of initial phoneme substitution is taught after students have learned to isolate, blend, and segment with phonemes.
 Through two early literacy skills, students also develop alphabet knowledge through daily practice with an alphabet song and letter name and sound practice.
 Nursery rhymes are taught each week so that by the end of preschool your students will begin to build a repertoire of classic nursery rhymes as they learn to enjoy language play!”

-Reading, Language, Handwriting, and Spelling
+English and Spelling

 Cursive!
 Yes, we teach cursive and apply it in the classroom!
 "A Reason for Writing" is used to support students in learning Manuscript and cursive penmanship instruction that is built around a weekly Scripture verse, with daily perfecting practice to teach this important life skill.

-Bible (Kindergarten-7th Grade):
+Bible

 Positive Action for Christ"Positive Action believe that the Bible is God’s self-revelation, the Word He gave to reveal His glory, grace, and love.
 Therefore, we write our studies to magnify His majesty, His works, and His nature.
 In each passage of the Bible, we look for how God reveals Himself, then how His message can shine through context, culture, language, and application.
 We challenge students first to stand in awe of God, to know and love Him, for that is the first step of any true change of character."
 To learn more about this curriculum and the focus for each grade level, visit Bible at CHCA.

-BJU Math "Elementary Math ensures success by systematically reviewing previously learned concepts as well as building new skills.
+"Elementary Math ensures success by systematically reviewing previously learned concepts as well as building new skills.
 Manipulatives are used in all grades by both teacher and student.
 Using manipulatives promotes interactive learning that engages all students in the learning process."
 BJU Math ensures success by systematically building upon previously taught concepts as well as developing new skills.
 The curriculum strives to promote computational fluency through strategic review, build important foundational skills, and develop probelm solving skills through meaningful applications.
 The practice of collaborative STEM experiences and problem solving opportunities provide a higher level of understanding for students.
 Above all, the application of biblical principles within each lessons provide students with an understanding the connection of math and their relationship with God.

 Early Elementary students are also taught how to develop number sense by progressing from manipulatives to abstract representations, which: